 WRC is a member of the Violence Prevention Coalition of Southwest Colorado, which brings together social service agencies, law enforcement and the courts to work on issues related to women and violence.

 WRC is proud to work with San Juan Basin Health Department’s tobacco use prevention and education division on a strategic plan related to disparately-affected populations and their unique needs when quitting smoking.
 These include people of low socio-economic status (SES), people with disabilities (physical and mental), youth and minorities.
 WRC will concentrate its efforts on women of low SES and girls entering high school.

 WRC is member of the Colorado Consumer Health Initiative, a unified, statewide organization of more than 200 agencies, consumers and consumer advocates whose goal is adequate and affordable health care for everyone in the state.

 Women’s History Month

-Each March, we partner with the Fort Lewis College Gender and Women’s Studies Program and other organizations to produce a series of low-cost or free events that raise awareness about issues that impact women and their ability to take care of themselves and their families.
+Each March, we create a series of events that raise awareness about issues that impact women and their ability to take care of themselves and their families.